EivindArvesen/prm/README.md

   -v --version             Display version info.
 ```

-You can set the prm data directory with the `$PRM_PATH` environment variable.
+You can set the prm data directory with the `$PRM_DIR` environment variable.
 By default all prm data is written to `~/.prm`.

 ### Shell completions